mvolkmann/blog/src/smalltalk.md

 Messages are always sent to a explicit receiver.
 When inside an instance method, to send a message to the current object, use the pseudo-variable `self` as the receiver.
+To send a message to the superclass of the current object, use the pseudo-variable `super` as the receiver.

+If Smalltalk were to add the ability to specify the parameter and return types of methods, it would just be specifying the set of messages to which compatible objects can respond.
+This is not done, so compatibility is determined at run-time.

 Arguments in messages are always passed by reference, not by value.